On the asymptotics of dimers on tori: Odd-sized fundamental domains

 \subsection{Odd-sized fundamental domains in the square lattice}

 The natural fundamental domain $\lat_I$ of the unweighted square lattice is the $1\times1$ torus containing a single vertex, connected to itself by one horizontal edge and one vertical edge.
 Clearly $\lat$ has no $\lat_I$-periodic Kasteleyn orientation with real weights; to find such an orientation we have to double the fundamental domain.
-Two possibilities are shown in Fig.~\ref{f:square.fundamental.domains}; we note that the domain of Fig.~\ref{f:square.fundamental.domains.bip} is bipartite while that of Fig.~\ref{f:square.fundamental.domains.nb} is nonbipartite.
+Two possibilities are shown in Figure~\ref{f:square.fundamental.domains}; we note that the domain of Figure~\ref{f:square.fundamental.domains.bip} is bipartite while that of Figure~\ref{f:square.fundamental.domains.nb} is nonbipartite.

 For $ad-bc$ positive, quotient by the $(a,b)$ and $(c,d)$ translations to form the $(a,b)\times(c,d)$ torus, which can have dimer covers for $ad-bc$ even.
-The torus can be formed from copies of the $(2,0)\times(1,1)$ bipartite fundamental domain (Fig.~\ref{f:square.fundamental.domains.bip}) if and only if $a+b$ and $c+d$ are both even.
-The bipartite characteristic polynomial has simple zeroes at $(1,\pm i)$, so it follows from Thm.~\ref{t:z}\ref{t:z.b} that the finite-size correction to $\zz$ is $\fsctwo(i^\ttr,i^\tts\giv\tau)$ with $\ttr$ the value of $a$ (or $b$) modulo $2$, and $\tts$ the value of $c$ (or $d$) modulo $2$.
+The torus can be formed from copies of the $(2,0)\times(1,1)$ bipartite fundamental domain (Figure~\ref{f:square.fundamental.domains.bip}) if and only if $a+b$ and $c+d$ are both even.
+The bipartite characteristic polynomial has simple zeroes at $(1,\pm i)$, so it follows from Theorem~\ref{t:z}\ref{t:z.b} that the finite-size correction to $\zz$ is $\fsctwo(i^\ttr,i^\tts\giv\tau)$ with $\ttr$ the value of $a$ (or $b$) modulo $2$, and $\tts$ the value of $c$ (or $d$) modulo $2$.

-The $(a,b)\times(c,d)$ torus can be formed from copies of the $2\times1$ nonbipartite fundamental domain $\lat_{2,1}$ (Fig.~\ref{f:square.fundamental.domains.nb}) if and only if $a$ and $c$ are both even.
+The $(a,b)\times(c,d)$ torus can be formed from copies of the $2\times1$ nonbipartite fundamental domain $\lat_{2,1}$ (Figure~\ref{f:square.fundamental.domains.nb}) if and only if $a$ and $c$ are both even.
 The characteristic polynomial has positive nodes at $(1,\pm1)$ with the same Hessian.
-It follows from Thm.~\ref{t:z}\ref{t:z.c} that the finite-size correction to $\zz$ is $\fscodd( (-1)^b,(-1)^d\giv\tau)$.
+It follows from Theorem~\ref{t:z}\ref{t:z.c} that the finite-size correction to $\zz$ is $\fscodd( (-1)^b,(-1)^d\giv\tau)$.

-The case of $b,d$ both even is handled by the $1\times2$ nonbipartite fundamental domain $\lat_{1,2}$ ($\pi/4$-rotation of Fig.~\ref{f:square.fundamental.domains.nb}).
+The case of $b,d$ both even is handled by the $1\times2$ nonbipartite fundamental domain $\lat_{1,2}$ ($\pi/4$-rotation of Figure~\ref{f:square.fundamental.domains.nb}).
 Alternatively, by the $\pi/4$-rotational symmetry of the square lattice, it has the same partition function as the $(b,a)\times(-d,-c)$ torus.
 We therefore conclude

 \bppn For the $(a,b)\times(c,d)$ torus formed from the unweighted square lattice, the dimer partition function $\zz$ satisfies

 where the row index is the value of $(a,b)$ modulo $2$ while the column index is the value of $(c,d)$ modulo $2$. \eppn